ganeshvipparla/StaticSPA-Static-Single-Page-Application-/README.md

 # StaticSPA-Static-Single-Page-Application-
-StaticSPA is a lightweight single-page website built with only HTML and CSS, without JavaScript.
-Ideal for portfolios and landing pages, it offers fast loading, responsive design, and easy deployment on platforms like GitHub Pages.
-It’s perfect for creating simple, clean, and reliable static websites with minimal setup.
+This is a simple web page made using only HTML and CSS.
+It includes basic design, layout, and styling.
+The project shows how a website can be created with just two core web languages.
+It is a beginner-level application, useful for understanding structure and visual presentation.